-There is a radio communications system throughout the mine and underground extensions of communications will have to be re-established.
-Electrical power is available via mains power to site and is distributed throughout the mine at 11 kV.
-The 11 kV power is transformed to 1 kV for use as required for the mine equipment.
-The primary pumping system will be re- established and will service the relatively dry mine workings expected.
+A radio communications system will be re-established throughout the mine.
+Electrical power is available via Higginsville power station and will be distributed throughout the mine at 11 kV and transformed to 1 kV for use as required for the mine equipment.
+The primary pumping system will be re-established and will service the relatively dry mine workings expected.
 A secondary network of pumps will then remove water from work areas back to the primary pumping system to be removed to surface.